r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 == Frequently Asked Questions ==

 = Do you guarantee that the traffic will increase? = Quite honestly - no one can give you a guarantee that your traffic will increase.
-If anyone does, they have an agenda and you should stay as far away from them as possible.
+If anyone does, they have an agenda, and you should stay as far away from them as possible.

-SEO is an ever-changing game and what works today might not work tomorrow.
-With that said, we do guarantee that our plugin is the best SEO plugin there is and it gives you the best chance of ranking higher in Google than any other SEO plugin available right now.
+SEO is an ever-changing game, and what works today might not work tomorrow.
+With that said, we do guarantee that our plugin is the best SEO plugin there is, and it gives you the best chance of ranking higher in Google than any other SEO plugin available right now.

 = Can I transfer my SEO & Redirection settings from another plugin to Rank Math? =